ibm-cloud-docs/key-protect/shared-responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 | ---- | ----------------------------------------------- | --------------------- |
 | Applications| Provide the ability to restrict access to resources. | Depending on your needs, restrict access to resources and service functionality by using Cloud IAM access policies.
 For more information, see [Managing user access](/docs/key-protect?topic=key-protect-manage-access). |
-{: caption="Table 3.
-Responsibilities for identity and access management" caption-side="top"}
+{: caption="Responsibilities for identity and access management" caption-side="top"}

 ## Security and regulation compliance
 {: #security-compliance}